What Is a Short Refinance?

 Contributor, Benzinga

-A short refinance is a mortgage refinancing solution designed to help borrowers struggling with mortgage payments.
-If you want to remain in your home and avoid foreclosure, a short refinance can be a lifeline.
+A short refinance is a mortgage refinancing option to help borrowers struggling with mortgage payments.
+A short refinance can be a lifeline if you want to remain in your home and avoid foreclosure.
 It's especially valuable to borrowers if their homes have dropped in market value.
-Read on to understand how a short refinance works and weigh the additional financial implications.
+Half the battle, however, is finding a lender who will give you one, as it requires them to forgive thousands of dollars in debt.

 How Does a Short Refinance Work?

 With home mortgages, the home itself usually serves as collateral.
 If a borrower fails to pay, a lender could repossess the property and sell it to recoup its costs.
-This process is called foreclosure.
-But it's not ideal for either the lender or the borrower.
+This process is called foreclosure, but it’s not ideal for either the lender or the borrower.

 Example of a Short Refinance